ccb-hms/computervision/README.md

 See the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) page for installation instructions.

 ## Install without Docker ##

-If you are using the Docker environment, you should be good to go.
 For installation in a local environment we use [Pipenv](https://pipenv.readthedocs.io/en/latest/) to provide a pure, repeatable, application environment.
 Mac/windows users should [install pipenv](https://pipenv.readthedocs.io/en/latest/#install-pipenv-today) into